 I was born in Calgary, Alberta, Canada, but my family soon moved to Edmonton, where I started school.

-My parents separated when I was in grade two, and my mom moved us to Port Moody, British Columbia.
-I remember being so excited to see the ocean and worried that others would discover and take home all the good seashells before I arrived.
+When my parents separated during Grade 2, my mom moved us to Port Moody, British Columbia.
+I remember being wildly excited to see the ocean for the first time — and oddly worried that everyone else would collect all the best seashells before I got there.

 What do you most like to do in your spare time?